 Practice, practice, practice!
 It’s useful to go through the motions with the jumpers slowly with many pauses in order for them to grasp the angles needed.
 Once the comprehension is strong, its time to apply drills.

-I like this YouTube video for penultimate step development because it separates the last two strides from the rest of the approach.
+I like this YouTube video.
+It describes the penultimate step development because it separates the last two strides from the rest of the approach.

 Here’s another great YouTube training video showing the jumper landing on the penultimate step, flexing the knee and hip, moving the COM over the step, and almost jumping into the last step with correct angles and belly button forward.
 I like how the arms remain behind his back so all he can focus on are the steps.